 To sustain this free service, we receive affiliate commissions via some of our links.
 This doesn’t affect rankings.
 Our review process.

 This wasn’t my case, but it got me thinking about how important it is to protect my laptop.
-So I began my search for the best laptop bags and came up with some great finds.
-Check out what I learned!
+So I began my search for the best laptop bags and if you’re also looking for a new protective carrying case, you’ll want to check out what I learned.

 Taking note of your daily activities will help determine the type of laptop bag you’ll want.